-Table 5.63: DigitalPrinting - Input Resources
+Table 5.61: DigitalPrinting - Input Resources (Sheet 1 of 2)

 NAME DESCRIPTION ColorantControl ?
 The ColorantControl resources that define the ordering and usage of inks in print modules.
 Component Component SHALL specify the substrate that will be printed on.
 The most common Component used is unprinted paper.
-Resource/@ExternalID of a Component that describes the unprinted media SHOULD be identical to the Resource/@ExternalID of the referenced Media.
+Resource /@ExternalID of a Component that describes the unprinted media SHOULD be identical to the Resource /@ExternalID of the referenced Media .
 DigitalPrintingParams Specific parameters to set up the machinery.
-Any process coordinate transformations that apply to DigitalPrinting SHALL be specified in the respective parent Resource/ @Orientation or Resource/ @Transformation.
-Ink?
-Ink or toner and information that is needed for DigitalPrinting.
-Layout ?
-Layout MAY be used to provide the positioning of MarkObject elements such as RegisterMark or ColorControlStrip that can be used for quality control at the press.
-RunList Raster data that will be printed on the digital press are needed for DigitalPrinting.
-Generic Input Resources See Table 5.1 Generic Input ResourceSets for additional input resources that are valid for all process types.
+Any process coordinate transformations that apply to DigitalPrinting SHALL be specified in the respective parent Resource/@Orientation or Resource/@Transformation .